PlasmaPy/PlasmaPy/docs/install.rst

 .. note::

-   The :ref:`contributing-to-plasmapy` guide has instructions on how to fork a repository and create branches so that you may make pull requests.
+   The :ref:`contributing-to-plasmapy` guide has instructions on how to fork a repository and create branches so that you may make contributions via pull requests.

 .. _Anaconda Navigator: https://www.anaconda.com/products/individual
 .. _clone a repository using SSH: https://docs.github.com/en/get-started/getting-started-with-git/about-remote-repositories#cloning-with-ssh-urls